itayo/whathappened/README.md

       Handle command line arguments.
 Extra arguments are passed to 'git log'.

     Options:
-      -o, --output PATH  The changelog destination [default: stdout] -e, --emoji        Include emoji in headings if present -p, --prefix TEXT  Version prefix, often 'version' or 'v' [default: ''] --version          Show the version and exit.
+      --overriding-version TEXT  Specify a version number to use [format: x.y.z] -o, --output PATH  The changelog destination [default: stdout] -e, --emoji        Include emoji in headings if present -p, --prefix TEXT  Version prefix, often 'version' or 'v' [default: '']

+      --version          Show the version and exit.
       --help             Show this message and exit.